netsoft-ruidias/netsoft-firebase/README.md

 4. Edit your `index.js` and inject the `FirebaseProvider` with your app's Firebase project configuration

+    To initialize Firebase in your app, you need to provide your app's Firebase project configuration.
+You can [obtain your Firebase config object](https://support.google.com/firebase/answer/7015592) at any time.

     ```javascript
     import { FirebaseProvider } from "@netsoft/firebase";